quotient-im/Quaternion/README.md

 ## Troubleshooting

-libqmatrixclient has its own section on troubleshooting - in case of trouble make sure to look into lib/README.md too.
+libqmatrixclient has its own section on troubleshooting - make sure to look into its README.md too.

 #### Continuously reconnecting though the network is fine
-If Quaternion starts displaying the message that it couldn't connect to the server and retries more than a couple of times without success, while you're sure you have the network connection - double-check that you don't have Qt bearer management libraries: they cause issues with some WiFi networks.
-Try to find "bearer" directory where your Qt is installed (on Windows it's next to Quaternion executable; on Linux it's a part of Qt installation in `/usr/lib/qt5/plugins`).
+If Quaternion starts displaying the message that it couldn't connect to the server and retries more than a couple of times without success, while you're sure you have the network connection - double-check that you don't have Qt bearer management libraries around: they cause issues with some WiFi networks.
+To do that, try to find "bearer" directory where your Qt is installed (on Windows it's next to Quaternion executable; on Linux it's a part of Qt installation in `/usr/lib/qt5/plugins`).
 Then delete or rename it (on Windows) or delete the package that this directory is in (on Linux).

 #### No messages in the timeline
 If Quaternion runs but you can't see any messages in the chat (though you can type them in) - you have a problem with Qt Quick.
 Most likely, you don't have Qt Quick libraries and/or plugins installed.
 On Linux, double check "Pre-requisites" above and also see the stdout/stderr logs, they are quite clear in such cases.
 On Windows and Mac, just open an issue (see "Contacts" in the beginning of this README), because most likely not all necessary Qt parts got copied along with Quaternion (which is a bug).